JiangXunyi/jiangxunyi.github.io/content/post/Command Lines/index.md

 ---
-title: The Usefull Command Lines
+title: The Useful Command Lines
 subtitle:

 # Summary for listings and search engines